Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for members by email or name across all audiences with exact and fuzzy matches.
-It differentiates itself from sibling tools like list_audience_members, which is for browsing a known audience's members.
+The description clearly states it searches for members across all audiences by email or name, returning exact and fuzzy matches.
+It uses a specific verb+resource and distinguishes itself from sibling tools like list_audience_members.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.